aws-samples/coast-grafana-cost-intelligence-dashboards/grafana_dashboards/amazoneks_dashboard/README.md

 After importing the dashboards, follow the dashboard's readme file to set your variables and understand the data visualizations.

 ######  Associated Cost
+> [!IMPORTANT]
+> Costs are associated with operating this dashboard.
+Costs depend on usage and the size of your datasets, be sure to get a complete understanding of costs before deployment.

 CloudWatch Container Insights is a paid feature of CloudWatch.
 Please see the pricing page for cost calculations.

 [CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)

+Additional costs have been outlined in the [project README](../../README.md)

 ### License
 ---